prof18/marcogomiero.com/content/posts/drafts/kmp-ci-ios.md

 ```

-## Need ExportOptions.plist
+## Generate export options plist file

-specifies how the app should be exported. export method, team ID, and provisioning profiles.
+To produce the application archive, specific parameters, such as the export method, team ID, and provisioning profiles, must be defined.
+These parameters can be provided through a `plist` file.
+To prevent these details from being included directly in the source control, the `plist` file can be generated dynamically by incorporating the necessary data from GitHub secrets.
+The file will be saved in the directory where the compiled code is stored, as specified in the previous section.
+In this case, `${RUNNER_TEMP}/Build`.

 ```yml
   - name: "Generate ExportOptions.plist"